Omegapy/My-Academics-Portfolio/README.md

 I am a student in Computer Science with a focus on AI.
 A high distinction honors graduate: AS in CS from Laramie County Community College (LCCC) – Dec.
 2023
-A junior student at Colorado State University Global (CSU Global) pursuing a BS in CS (Expected Graduation: July 2025)
+A junior student at Colorado State University Global (CSU Global) pursuing a BS in CS with a specialization in AI
+(Expected Graduation: December 2025)

 -----------------------------------------------------------------------------------------------------------------------------